What creative professionals need to know about AI

 The course is also for educators and facilitators delivering creative workshops or learning programmes.
 Curators and producers involved in creative projects or exhibitions would also benefit.

 You’ll find it useful if your role involves a significant amount of creative work, even if you’d not call yourself an artist.
-For example marketing professionals, social media managers, and digital content creators.
+For example marketing professionals, social media managers, copywriters and digital content creators.

 Course costs